Clovis1444/altccents/README.md

 ![Altccents screen](images/altccents_screen.png)

-**Altccents** is an utility that offers an alternative way to type accented characters.
+**Altccents** is an utility for Windows that offers an alternative way to type accented characters.
 The utility is designed for **_qwerty_** keyboard layout and originally supports french accented characters.

 There are several programs that perform a similar tasks.
 But none of them fully suit my specific needs.
 That project was inspired by [QuickAccent](https://aka.ms/PowerToysOverview_QuickAccent).